For the next part of this series, please click here (Back to Red: Part One).

 “Don’t they have dogs?”
 Peering around the distorted glass, she saw no signs of animals and really no furniture.
 To the right was the living area devoid of couches and shelving she had remembered seeing earlier in the year.
 The staircase was straight on and to the left was the dining room and kitchen.
 She couldn’t say for certain, but it looked as though the dining set complete with china cabinet and buffet was still present.
 There were boxes littered about unmarked and open.

-Heaving the bills, letters, magazines, catalogues, and sale fliers to one side, Angie struggled for a moment to fish a flip phone out of the side pocket of her motorcycle jacket.
-Using her upper teeth to push open the clamshell to reveal the dialing pad, she gingerly typed out Sandra’s number and waited.
+Heaving the bills, letters, magazines, catalogues, and sale flyers to one side, Angie struggled for a moment to fish a flip phone out of the side pocket of her motorcycle jacket.
+Using her lower teeth to push open the clamshell to reveal the dialling pad, she gingerly typed out Sandra’s number and waited.
 It rang in her ear and then the echo of the ringtone spread down the staircase.
 She was on the second floor.
 Probably in bed.
 Voicemail.
 A quick cha-cha of her thumb and she redialed.
 The ringing resumed and stopped suddenly.
 Her call was turfed over to voicemail.

 [Girl from the North Country by The Lions]